-In the UK, four recent evaluations of one to one tuition interventions (see Catch Up Numeracy, Catch Up Literacy, REACH, and Switch-on Reading) found average impacts of between three and six months’ additional progress, suggesting that positive impacts can be successfully replicated in English schools.
+In the UK, four recent evaluations of one to one tuition interventions (see Catch Up Numeracy, Catch Up Literacy, REACH, and Switch-on Reading) found average impacts of between three and six months’ additional progress.

 One to one tuition is very effective in helping learners catch up, but is relatively expensive.
 Have you considered using Small group tuition instead and evaluating the impact?

 Tuition is more likely to make an impact if it is additional to and explicitly linked with normal lessons.

 For one to one tuition led by teaching assistants, interventions are likely to be particularly beneficial when the teaching assistants are experienced and well-trained.
 What training and support have you provided?

 A number of one to one programmes delivered by teaching assistants have been rigorously evaluated and shown to be effective.
 If you are buying a programme, have you considered one of these?